 David received his certificate in leadership coaching from the Coaches Training Institute (CTI) and holds the distinguished Professional Certified Coach (PCC) credential from the International Coach Federation.
 He has completed extensive coursework and training in leadership development as it applies to executive coaching and team development.
 He is certified in a number of instruments used to help leaders become more effective.
 Those include the The Leadership Circle Profile 360, The Leadership Circle Collective Leadership Profile, The DiSC Leadership Profile, and the Meyers Briggs Type Indicator.
 David is a graduate of the Johns Hopkins University, where in 1993 he earned a Master’s of Education and of the University of Maryland-College Park, where in 1991 he earned a Bachelor’s of Art degree in both English and Political Science.

 Ms. Birenbaum is a leadership and organizational consultant/leadership coach with over 25 years of experience and a diverse organizational development background.
 She is an adjunct professor and coach with American University’s School of Public Affairs, Key Executive Leadership Program.
-Her specialties include leadership coaching, facilitation, change management, leadership development, performance management, training, and strategic planning.
-Examples of Ms. Birenbaum’s clients include: America on Line, Capital One, Towers Watson, Internal Revenue Service, Securities and Exchange Commission, Consumer Financial Protection Bureau, AMTRAK, National Institutes of Health, National Science Foundation, Small Business Administration, Department of Transportation, Department of the Navy, Federal Housing Finance Agency, American Institutes for Research, and many others.
-Ms. Birenbaum has significant international and multicultural experience through the work that she has done in Russia, Azerbaijan, Kazakhstan, Bulgaria, and Bolivia.
-She has worked in many different industries that include petrochemical, technology, consulting, and non-profit.
+Her specialties include leadership coaching, facilitation, change management, leadership assessment and development, performance management, training, and strategic planning and conflict resolution.
+Ms.

 Ms. Birenbaum has held leadership roles for American Management Systems (AMS) and Watson Wyatt Worldwide.
 As a Principal with AMS and a Senior Consultant with Watson Wyatt she led multiple change initiatives which included the design and implementation of performance management systems, introduction of career development frameworks, developing and leading train-the-trainer efforts for major change initiatives, developing and managing leadership development programs within a corporate university, designing and implementing multiple employee surveys, and facilitating hundreds of workshops, training sessions, and meetings.

-Jan Boxer is an expert in the areas of leadership, team development, group coaching, organizational change, interpersonal communication and career transition.
-In addition to coaching hundreds of senior leaders and their teams, she has become a trusted advisor to those leading and communicating large-scale initiatives in some of the nation’s most highly visible and scrutinized organizations.
-Her typical client is stepping into an expanded role with higher stakes, while managing a newly forming or struggling team that must produce results quickly.
+Jan Boxer is an expert in the areas of leadership, team development, group coaching, interpersonal communication and career transition.
+In addition to coaching hundreds of senior leaders and their teams, she has become a trusted advisor to those leading large-scale organizational change in some of the nation’s most highly visible and scrutinized organizations.

-Ms. Boxer is well known locally and recognized as a “coach’s coach,” evidenced by her appointment to Georgetown University’s adjunct faculty where she served as a co-founder of the Advanced Certificate Program for Leadership Coaching.
-Jan’s clients benefit in particular from her personal leadership experience building two professional services firms.
+Ms. Boxer is well known locally and recognized as a “coach’s coach,” evidenced by her appointment to Georgetown University’s adjunct faculty where she served as a co-creator of the Leadership Coaching Certification Program.
+Jan’s clients also benefit from her personal leadership experience building two professional services firms.
 Prior to joining Strategic Partners, Inc. and eventually buying the company, she owned a consulting firm specializing in career development and executive transition services.

-Ms. Boxer is certified to use a broad array of leadership assessment tools including The Leadership Circle Profile, the Hogan Assessment Series, Voices 360, EQi 2.0, the Myers Briggs Type Indicator Step II, and OPM 360.
-Jan earned her Master’s Degree from George Washington University and is a graduate of the Institute of Life Coach Training, Fort Collins, Colorado, an International Coach Federation accredited coach training institution.
-Additional certifications include Global Leadership Coach, Global Coaches Network (2009); a two-year Spiritual Coaching development program in the RUH Method (2012); two-year Couples Coaching certification, Relational Life Therapy Institute, (expected 2018).
+Ms. Boxer is certified to use a broad array of leadership assessment tools including the Leadership Circle Profile, the Hogan Assessment Series, Voices 360, EQi 2.0, the Leadership Versatility Index, the Emotional Social Competency Index (ESCI), the Myers Briggs Type Indicator Step II, and OPM 360.
+Jan earned her master’s degree from George Washington University and is a graduate of the Institute of Life Coach Training, Fort Collins, Colorado, an International Coach Federation accredited coach training institution.
+Advanced coaching certificates include: Global Leadership Coach, Global Coaches Network (2009); Spiritual Development Coach – a two-year certification program in the RUH Method (2012); Relationship (Couples) Coach -a two-year program offered by the Relational Life Therapy Institute (2018).